Hendra Azam Idris

-Mohammad Hendra Azam bin Mohammad Idris (born 10 August 1988) is a Bruneian professional footballer who plays as a midfielder for DPMM FC and the Brunei national team.
+Mohammad Hendra Azam bin Mohammad Idris (born 10 August 1988) is a Bruneian professional footballer who plays as a midfielder for Brunei Super League club Indera and the Brunei national team.

 Club career

 Hendra began his career with Majra FC where he once scored from the halfway line seconds after the opposing team were celebrating an equalizer and failing to prepare for the restart.
 He moved to QAF FC in 2009 where he won the Brunei Premier League in his first season with them.

 Hendra joined DPMM in 2012, and broke into the first team the following year, scoring in the semi-final of the 2013 Singapore League Cup.

 By the 2019 season, Hendra became an integral part of the DPMM squad, starting in most matches as a deep-lying playmaker.
 On 28 April in the home fixture against Hougang United FC, deep into injury time with the game poised at 2–2, Hendra floated in a 40-yard free-kick which bounced directly into the net to score the game-winning goal.
 That goal became an important moment in DPMM's season as they became the league champions come September, overcoming Hougang's own title challenge.

 DPMM participated in the domestic FA Cup in 2022, and Hendra was instrumental in the team's advancement all the way to the final on 4 December against Kasuka FC.
 Hendra started in midfield and was victorious with a 2–1 win, bringing DPMM their second FA Cup triumph after last winning the competition in 2004.

+After the end of the 2023 Singapore Premier League, Hendra was released from the DPMM roster along with Wardun Yussof, Fakharrazi Hassan, Helmi Zambin, Abdul Azizi Ali Rahman and Razimie Ramlli.
+He moved to Indera SC at the start of the 2024–25 Brunei Super League, and made his debut in the first fixture of the competition on 30 August 2024 against MS PPDB, scoring the first goal for Indera and thus the league itself in a 2–0 victory.
+In the league fixture on 22 October held at the Hassanal Bolkiah National Stadium, he captained Indera in the match against the second team of his former side DPMM II, where Indera eventually fell to a 0–2 loss.
+He finished the season with six goals in 11 matches.
+Later in the year, Indera managed to go all the way to the final of the 2025 Brunei FA Cup where they were beaten by DPMM II yet again.